 Types of Fermentor

-A fermentor is mainly of 5 types, which includes:
+A fermentor is mainly of five types:

 - Stirred tank fermentor